chenhunghan/ialacol/README.md

 Deploys llama2 7b model with 40 layers offloadind to GPU.
 The inference is accelerated by CUDA 11.

+### CUDA Driver Issues

+If you see `CUDA driver version is insufficient for CUDA runtime version` when making the request, you are likely using a Nvidia Driver that is not [compatible with the CUDA version](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html).

+Upgrade the driver manually on the node (See [here](https://github.com/awslabs/amazon-eks-ami/issues/1060) if you are using CUDA11 + AMI).
+Or try different version of CUDA.

 ## Tips

 ### Creative v.s.
 Conservative